Wolfpack Alliance: The downfall of the Wolfpack

-The Wolfpack came to be involved in a gang war in Toronto in 2016-2018 with the Siderno Group.
-One of the mid-ranking Wolfpack leaders, Tassos Leventis, moved from Montreal to Toronto, where in June 2016 he very publicly challenged and insulted the Commisso brothers who lead the Commisso 'ndrina in a Toronto restaurant.
+The Wolfpack became involved in a gang war in Toronto in 2016-2018 with the Siderno Group.
+One of the mid-ranking Wolfpack leaders, Tassos Leventis, moved from Montreal to Toronto, where in June 2016 he very publicly challenged and insulted the Commisso brothers, who lead the Commisso 'ndrina in a Toronto restaurant.
 The incident ended with an angry Leventis picking up and throwing a chair at the Commisso brothers.
 On 16 August 2016, John Ignagni of the Commisso 'ndria was murdered in Toronto.
+Ignagni was a friend of the Commissos, was a member of the Vagabonds outbiker gang, and had been a member of the Wolfpack until the summer of 2016, when he fell out after not paying a drug debt.

-On 30 January 2017, Leventis was shot on George Street in Toronto and was able to make his way into his condo, where he bled to death.
-On 29 June 2018, Cosimo "Coco" Commisso (not to be confused with his cousin Cosimo "The Quail" Commisso) was murdered in Woodbridge along with his mistress Chantelle Almedia who happened to have the misfortune in being in his car when the killer struck.
+Like other Wolfpack leaders, Leventis often used WhatsApp and Telegram to communicate, part of a tendency towards a democratisation of Canadian organized crime, as younger, more technologically savvy criminals used messaging services to communicate with their leaders.
+Leventis was active in Mexico, where he had been imprisonesd for six months in 2009 on charges of narcotics trafficking.
+On 30 January 2017, Leventis was shot on George Street in Toronto and was able to make his way to his condo, where he bled to death.
+On 29 June 2018, Cosimo "Coco" Commisso, not to be confused with his cousin Cosimo "The Quail" Commisso, was murdered in Woodbridge, along with his mistress Chantelle Almedia, who had the misfortune of being in his car when the killer struck.

 Peter Edwards, the crime correspondent of The Toronto Star, stated in 2017: "On one side are the aggressive young computer-friendly newcomers from B.C. and Quebec allied to a gang called The Wolfpack Alliance.
 On the other side are the old guard — the GTA [Greater Toronto Area] arm of the traditional ’Ndrangheta family of Cosimo "The Quail" Commisso of Siderno, Italy."
 Lindsey Houghton of CFSEU-BC stated: "We’ve seen and heard the name Wolfpack over the last year [2016].
 We’ve heard their name come up in places like Kamloops and Surrey.
 So they are still very active and groups like the Red Scorpions and Independent Soldiers – these groups are still active and prominent in that world.”